 3.2.
 ICH Zone

 Cover and abundance were greatest in inclined sites, open areas with less canopy cover, logged sites, higher elevations, more southerly locations and in sites that generally experience cooler moister weather condition.
 Cover was greater in logged sites in areas that generally experience moister cooler May conditions and where June the previous year had been warmer.
-In logged sites % canopy cover had little impact on berry abundance.
+In logged sites, % canopy cover had little impact on berry abundance.
 Berry abundance was greater where there had been more May precipitation the previous year.
 In the sites that had less precipitation the previous May, berry abundance was greater where overall that spring had been moister and cooler.

 3.3.
 SBS Zone

-The sites sampled in the SBS were almost all forested and featured low plant cover and berry abundance limiting conclusions.
-Huckleberry cover and berry abundance were generally greater where conditions were cooler and moister – i.e. at higher elevations and also greater in more southern locations.
+The sites sampled in the SBS were almost all forested and featured low plant cover and berry abundance, limiting conclusions.
+Huckleberry cover and berry abundance were generally greater where conditions were cooler and moister, i.e. at higher elevations and also greater in more southern locations.
 Cover was somewhat greater in sites that had received more snow in the previous September.
 Berry production was greater where huckleberry cover was greater and on cooler aspects and where there had been higher maximum temperatures in December of the current year.

 4. CONCLUSIONS AND DISCUSSION